 NTE's verified application stated that NTE's affiliate, NTE Energy, plans to develop, construct, own, acquire, and operate independent power plants in the competitive wholesale markets in the United States.
 NTE Energy companies recently closed financing and began construction on two projects totaling 950 MW of capacity and involving approximately \$1.25 billion in financing.
-One of these is the 475-MW Kings Mountain Energy Center (KMEC) in Kings Mountain, North Carolina, for which the Commission issued a CPCN to NTE Carolinas, LLC, in Docket No. EMP-76, Sub 0, on October 28, 2014.
+One of these is the 475 MW Kings Mountain Energy Center (KMEC) in Kings Mountain, North Carolina, for which the Commission issued a CPCN to NTE Carolinas, LLC, in Docket No. EMP-76, Sub 0, on October 28, 2014.
 The other is a 475-MW natural gas-fueled combined cycle facility in Middletown, Ohio.

 NTE Witness Green testified that the KMEC site is under construction, and the construction is on schedule.
-All piles have been installed, the heat recovery steam generator (HRSG) and exhaust stack foundations have been placed, the combustion turbine generator (CTG) and steam turbine generator (STG) foundations are being formed, and rebar has been installed.
+All piles have been installed, the heat recovery steam generator ("HRSG") and exhaust stack foundations have been placed, the combustion turbine generator ("CTG") and steam turbine generator ("STG") foundations are being formed, and rebar has been installed.
 Concrete placement for the CTG foundation has recently begun.
 Excavation for underground water, fuel gas, instrument air, drain piping, and the duct bank is ongoing.
 The fabrication, installation and backfilling of equipment for the process water, fuel gas, fire water, and raw water pipes, as well as the oily water drains, and the pipe systems for instrument air and hydrogen are ongoing.
 Mitsubishi Hitachi Power Systems Americas, Inc., has begun fabrication of the CTG, Toshiba America Energy Systems Corporation has begun fabrication of the STG, and Vogt Power International, Inc. has begun fabrication of the HRSG.
+(T. V. 2, p.
+16)

 At the public witness hearing, Mr. Nick Hendricks, the Assistant City Manager of the City of Kings Mountain, testified regarding his experiences with NTE and its Kings Mountain facility over the past three years.
-He stated that NTE has worked diligently with the city and county to address issues arising from that facility, and stated that "we are very impressed with what we have seen so far."
-(T Vol.1, p.
-34) He also noted that NTE has been heavily involved in the community and is a good corporate citizen of Kings Mountain.
-Witness Green testified that the same management team for the Kings Mountain facility would be involved in the development and construction of the Rockingham County Facility.
+He expressed that NTE had worked diligently with the city and county to address the issues arising from that facility, and stated that "we are very impressed with what we have seen so far."
+(T. V. 1, p.
+34) He also noted that NTE had been heavily involved in the community and was a good corporate citizen of Kings Mountain.
+Mr. Green testified that the same management team for the Kings Mountain facility would be involved in the development and construction of the Facility.
+(T. V. 2, p, 16)